 Haley Zovickian is a 2017 graduate of Columbia College with a double major in Human Rights and Political Science.
-Prior to graduating, Haley discussed her experience as a student in the Undergraduate Human Rights Program.
+Prior to graduating, Zovickian discussed her experience as a student in the Undergraduate Human Rights Program.

 Why did you decide to pursue human rights for your academic and professional path?

 I decided to pursue human rights because of my interest in the experience of marginalized groups in society and in defending such groups against harm, particularly through the use of law.
 I am interested in events of genocide, particularly the Armenian Genocide; colonization in the Americas and the effects of imperialism and settler colonialism; and sustained racial violence and discrimination against African Americans post-slavery.

 How has the Undergraduate Human Rights Program supported you and enabled you to pursue your goals and interests?